 When Kaspersky Internet Security is installed on a laptop that is running on battery power, Kaspersky Internet Security automatically reduces its usage of resources.
 It also includes a Gamer Mode that ensures an uninterrupted gaming experience – while still keeping you secure.

-Kaspersky Internet Security is available on Amazon.
+The latest version of Kaspersky Internet Security is available at the Kaspersky Store.
 Works great on Windows 10, Windows 8.1, Windows 7, 32-bit and 64-bit too!